Oregon Secretary of State

 Oregon map with black and white circles documenting location of the confederated tribes of the Umatilla Indian Reservation

 Three tribes comprise the Confederated Tribes of the Umatilla Indian Reservation (CTUIR): Cayuse, Umatilla, and Walla Walla.
-They have lived on the Columbia River Plateau for over 10,000 years, in an area of about 6.4 million acres in what is now northeastern Oregon and southeastern Washington.
-In 1855, the tribes and the United States government concluded a treaty in which the tribes ceded more than 5 million acres, reserving 512,000 acres for their exclusive use in the form of a reservation.
+They have lived on the Columbia River Plateau for more than 10,000 years, in an area of what is now northeastern Oregon and southeastern Washington.
+In 1855, the tribes and the United States government concluded a treaty in which the tribes ceded approximately 6.4 million acres and reserved 510,000 acres for their exclusive use in the form of a reservation.
 Various congressional acts of diminishment resulted in a significantly reduced reservation.
 In the treaty, the CTUIR reserved their inherent fishing and hunting rights and the right to gather traditional foods and medicines within the ceded areas.
-The traditional way of life of the tribes is called “Washat” or “Seven Drums prayer service.”
-The Umatilla, Walla Walla, and Nez Perce languages are spoken and a language preservation program is helping to re-establish use of these languages by youth.

 Tribal Court

-Chief Judge William Johnson, 46411 Ti’mine Way, Pendleton 97801; 541-276-2046
+Chief Judge William Johnson, 46411 Timíne Way, Pendleton 97801; 541-276-2046

-Tribal Council
+Tribal Governance